rcapillon/eigenfem/README.md

 ## Current features
 - Supported mesh type: 3D tetrahedral mesh generated using gmsh and saved in Matlab format
-- Surface and volume forces applicable to tagged surfaces and volumes (physical groups)
+- Nodal, surface and volume forces applicable to tagged surfaces and volumes (physical groups)
 - Linear statics problems
 - Computation of linear elastic modes and corresponding eigenfrequencies
 - Frequency-domain dynamic analysis with a reduced-order model using elastic modes (or a loaded reduced-order basis)